Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 C. Moving Funds Across Borders Instantly

 Crypto’s speed allows sanctioned actors to bypass traditional correspondent banking and AML controls.
+In some cases, funds can be layered, converted, and withdrawn before alerts are even generated.

 D. Leveraging Unregulated Platforms